 Awards are in the amount of up to USD 150,000 total costs per year, including indirect costs.
 Up to USD 75,000 of this may be requested for research allowance, which can include a technician, supplies, equipment, and travel up to USD 2,000 per year.
 Salary request must be consistent with the established salary structure of the applicant’s institution, and equipment in years other that the first must be strongly justified.
 Indirect costs (excluding equipment) cannot exceed 10%.

-Please see JDRF’s for Grants Policies and Procedures for more details about budget guidelines.
+Please see JDRF’s Administrative Resources for more details about budget guidelines.